wavedevgit/hcaptcha-page/README.md

 # Hcaptcha page
-This is a page where you can solve captchas and redirect to your api
+This page lets you solve hCaptchas and redirect to your API with the token.

 Usage: `https://hcaptcha-page.pages.dev?sitekey=site_key&redirect=api_url`
 Optional params: `&rqdata=`